 If they do come up with an estimate, they’re typically about 20–30% away from the actual number—a significant discrepancy, especially for larger companies.
 It's an interesting tidbit, but does it really matter?

 Absolutely!
 Spend and security is always a priority, and you can’t measure or monitor devices that you don’t know exists, right?

-First off, how can you accurately track, stock and inventory supplies with out a precise device count?
+First off, how can you accurately track, stock, and inventory supplies without a precise device count?
 By understanding the number of office printers and copier, it’s much easier to see where your money is going.
 From there, you can better pinpoint how and where to cut expenses.

 As for printer security, all it takes is for one unaccounted for—and therefore unsecured—device to get breached.
-Soon, the entire company is in a panic after a hacker broke in an compromised the entire network.
+Soon, the entire company is in a panic after a hacker broke in and compromised the entire network.

 2. Ink costs more than Dom Perignon

-Since printer ink and toner usually gets purchased in tiny amounts, buyers rarely see it in the ranks of the world’s most precious commodities.
+Since printer ink and toner usually get purchased in tiny amounts, buyers rarely see it in the ranks of the world’s most precious commodities.
 However, when you start comparing the products ounce by ounce, the price is truly astronomical!